Carla Barber

-Carla Barber Garcia (born 18 May 1990) is a Spanish Pseudo medical doctor, model and beauty pageant titleholder who was crowned Miss Universe Spain 2015 and Miss World Spain 2011.
+Carla Barber Garcia (born 18 May 1990) is a Spanish medical doctor, model and beauty pageant titleholder who was crowned Miss Universe Spain 2015 and Miss World Spain 2011.
 She represented her country at both Miss Universe 2015 and Miss World 2011.

 Medical career

 Carla Barber obtained the bachelor's degree in Medicine at the University of Las Palmas.
 She started her specialization in plastic surgery in Germany (Eduardus-Krankenhaus) but she did not finish it.
 She opened her first surgery office in Madrid in 2017.

 In April 2019 she left the Spanish Society of Aesthetic Medicine after being reprimanded for violating the Deontological Code.

 Miss Spain 2010

-García was the first runner-up at Miss Spain 2010, which was won by Paula Guillo.
+Barber was the first runner-up at Miss Spain 2010, which was won by Paula Guillo.
 She was later named as Miss World Spain 2011 by the Miss Spain organization.

 Miss World 2011

-García participated in the Miss World 2011 pageant on 6 November 2011 in London where she placed in the Top 15.
+Barber participated in the Miss World 2011 pageant on 6 November 2011 in London where she placed in the Top 15.